Reports

 Making changes to an Inspection Form after publishing a report

 You can always make changes to an Inspection Form after publishing your report.
-Simply publish the report a second time after your changes to see your updates in the PDF report.
+Simply publish the report a second time after your changes to see your updates.

 - Reports can be published as many times as needed.